-One week before the date set for the presentation, second and third year students must submit to the PhD Secretary a summary of their activity during the PhD course.
+One the date communicated, second, third and fourth year students must submit to the PhD Secretary a summary of their activity during the PhD course.

 Below some guidance is provided for writing the summary.

 The summary should be 2-3 pages long, specifying: